4thSword/pipelines-project/README.md

 I would like to introduce my SUPER MARIO MAKER Analytics.

-Using 3 .csv files from the 7 publiseh in [SMMnet](https://www.kaggle.com/leomauro/smmnet)., leaning it and creatng only 1 files with data about Super mario maker levels and the users statistics.
+Using 3 .csv files from the 7 publiseh in [SMMnet](https://www.kaggle.com/leomauro/smmnet), leaning it and creatng only 1 files with data about Super mario maker levels and the users statistics.

 The API used to enrich data is the Twitch API and its use is implemented durind the app execution.

 ## First step, data cleaning

-Before starting to use the app, it is necessary to download from the [dataset page](https://www.kaggle.com/leomauro/smmnet)files called:
+Before starting to use the app, it is necessary to download from the [dataset page](https://www.kaggle.com/leomauro/smmnet) the files files called:

 * couuses.csv
 * course_meta.csv